Heavy Duty Trucking Logo

 Illinois Responds to Non-Domiciled CDL Investigation

-According to federal guidelines, non-domiciled residents seeking a CDL must show proof of legal status in the U.S., it explained, such as an Employment Authorization Document (EAD) or an I-94 with a valid foreign passport.
+The Illinois secretary of state's statement explained that according to federal guidelines, non-domiciled residents seeking a CDL must show proof of legal status in the U.S., such as an employment authorization document (EAD) or an I-94 with a valid foreign passport.

 Illinois had already adopted the use of the SAVE system (Systematic Alien Verification for Entitlements) to verify lawful immigration status for all non-domiciled CDL applicants before the FMCSA’s interim rule was announced last year.